aylanismello/HiredCities/README.md

-As new distances between all the 2-permutations of our 16 cities are calculated, they are stored in a hash with an array serving as our key.
+As new distances between all the 2-permutations of our 16 cities are calculated, they are stored in a hash with an 2D-array serving as our key.

 `		@cities_hash = Hash.new {|hash, key| hash[key] = key } `

-Finally, our hash is sorted by value with the least distance and the they corresponding city pair will be our key, and our answer.
+Finally, our hash is sorted by value with the least distance and then the corresponding city pair will be our key, and our answer.